Helium

 Uses

-Helium was mostly used in lighter-than-air balloons for transportation because it is very light and a non-inflammable.
+Helium was mostly used in lighter-than-air balloons for transportation because it is very Light and a non-inflammable.
 But today most of the helium is used by industry of MRI Scanner.
 MRI scanners require helium to keep the superconducting magnets cool that produce a strong magnetic field.

 Here are a few other uses of helium in different fields.